Strategy & Governance

 - What happens if we do nothing?

-If you wait until 30 days out, you are usually not making a decision.
+If you wait until 30 days out, you are usually not making a renewal decision.
 You're accepting the default.

-What To Track in the Calendar
+What To Track in a Nonprofit Renewal Calendar

 - Tool or vendor name